Jin-Y0ung/Jin-Y0ung/README.md

 ## 🎉 Fun Facts About Me

 - 🐼 I have a dog named **Panda**
-- 🎮 Passionate gamer, love exploring new games and old classics alike.
+- 🎮 Passionate nintendo switch gamer.
 - 📚 Audio books are always with me.
 - 🎶 Always have music playing while coding, anything from classical to rock.